 Your Direct Debit Bureau will hold information on file for each of your customers.

 The best thing to do is download the template via your GoCardless account import area and send this file over to them, asking that they complete all fields they hold corresponding data for.

 Ensure they return this to you securely using an appropriate level of encryption, and then once checked, you can upload this as required.

 The easiest way to do this is through the Text to Columns conversion function within Excel.
 Please see Microsoft's guide on this here.

 You will need to ensure the zero's remain for the file to validate correctly.
 To do this all you need to do is convert your Excel spreadsheet to Text format.
-Please see step 4 in the Bacs or SEPA bulk change articles for a walkthrough on how to do this.
+Please see step 4 in the relevant [Scheme] bulk change data import article for a walkthrough on how to do this.

 If your customers' details contain accents or other special characters, you might experience issues when we run our automated checks.

 This is because spreadsheet software like Excel by default doesn't understand the special characters in the file, so when you save it and upload it back to us, the special characters are corrupted, and the details no longer match up.
 This is because Excel doesn't handle what is called "UTF-8 encoding" properly.